-■ Expenditure (% of available funds) 2009-10
+Expenditure (% of available funds) FY 2005-06 Expenditure (% of available funds) FY 2009-10

-- Rajasthan and Uttar Pradesh have been the most consistent performers, spending around 90 percent of their funds in both FY 2005-06 and FY 2009-10. - Punjab and Bihar have shown the highest jump of 46 percent between the two years, although Bihar still remains a low spender having spent 61 percent of total funds available. - Variations exist in the expenditure pattern, with a large number of states spending a majority of their funds in the last two quarters of the financial year.
+- Rajasthan and Uttar Pradesh have been the most consistent performers, spending around 90 percent of their funds in both FY 2005-06 and FY 2009-10. - Punjab and Bihar have shown the highest jump of 46 percentage points between the two years, although Bihar still remains a low spender having spent 61 percent of total funds available. - Variations exist in the expenditure pattern, with a large number of states spending a majority of their funds in the last two quarters of the financial year.